 Nice for simple stay.
 Reasonably close to Gettysburg, and just off I-81.
 Close to many restaurants.
 Breakfast provided is "minimalist."
 No hot food, or juice, or milk for the cereal, so if you like a substantial breakfast, Bob Evans is next door.
 Cracker Barrel is also close by.
 Other than that, this hotel had everything I needed.

-Traveller from Pennsylvania
+Traveller from Pittsburgh, PA

 At the center of town sits Memorial Fountain, honoring Civil War soldiers.
 Downtown is also home to the Mary Ritner House, where abolitionist John Brown briefly lived, and the Old Jail, believed to have been a stop on Underground Railroad.
 Each July, the town celebrates its rebirth after the 1864 Confederate Burning with ChamberFest and in autumn, the area’s main crop is celebrated at AppleFest.